suika2engine/suika2/doc/tutorial.md

-Suika 2 Tutorial
+Suika2 Tutorial
 ================

-Welcome to the world of Suika 2!
+Welcome to the world of Suika2!

-This document explains how to make a visual novel using Suika 2.
+This document explains how to make a visual novel using Suika2.
 The tutorial is very easy.

 Are you ready?
 Let's get started!